muthuathi/muthuathi/README.md

-- 👋 Hi, I’m @muthuathi
+- 👋 Hi, I’m Muthulakshmi
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science, Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learninng, Deep Learning & NLP for Data Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on on Data Science Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me muthuaathi31@gmail.com

 <!---
 muthuathi/muthuathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.